dtcenter/METplus/docs/Verification_Datasets/datasets/aeronet.rst

 Sample image
   .. image:: images/aeronet.gif
    :width: 600

   Image from NASA

 Recommended use
-  Verification and validation of AOD and related fields.
+  Verification and validation of AOD and related fields

 File format
   ASCII